 - An official copy of your BSc degree in Psychology, Computer Science, Cognitive Science or a related degree.
 For the latter, your course contents should to at least three quarters overlap with those of the listed degrees.
 The BSc course duration should at least have been three years.
 The grade of your bachelor's degree must be 2.6 or better.
-If you did not yet complete your bachelor's degree, you must already have achieved 140 ECTS with an average mark of 2.9 or better.
+If you did not yet complete your bachelor's degree, you must already have achieved 125 ECTS with an average mark of 2.9 or better.
 Note that the Admissions Statutes require 140 ECTS, but the amount of required ECTS is temporarily reduced due to Corona pandemic.

 - An official copy of your “diploma supplement” document, which lists all the courses you have taken for your first degree.
 The list must specify the grade and number of credit points for each course.